emmajanedrews/base-template/_posts/2018-03-30-3-things-pet-owners-should-know-before-selling.md

 {% include pullquote.html %}

 **3. Take the pet somewhere during showings.** Remove your pet and all signs of them from the premises while your home is being shown.
-A lot of people are allergic, or get nervous around them.
+A lot of people are allergic or get nervous around them.
 If they’re out of sight and out of mind, things will be a lot easier for you.

 There are my top tips.
 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;